Is your teenager suspected of committing a crime? This article explains what happens in these cases:

 Support your child during this process.
 Your child’s lawyer can answer any questions you have about the conditions.

 The judge can order that your child be detained until the trial.

 Judges make this decision for different reasons.
 Here are some of the reasons:

 - The crime is very serious.

-- The teen is accused of several crimes.
+- The teenager is accused of several crimes.

-- The teen has been found guilty of a crime in the past.
+- The teenager has been found guilty of a crime in the past.